 But figuring out how to organize your kid’s room can be much more of a challenge.
 You want to make an investment in a storage solution now that will last several years—one that fits the needs of your two-year-old now and your 10-year-old in the future.

 Storage needs also change; what works in a baby’s nursery might not work for a tween or teen.
-Here’s how to make sure the bedroom that works for your toddler now will work for your teenager, too.

 Since kids clothes are smaller than adult clothing, you can fit three or four hanging rods in a closet to maximize storage space.
 You can even install a pull-down hanging rod to make it easier for your child to reach clothes hanging on the highest rod.
 As your child grows, hanging rods can be easily removed to make room for bigger clothes.